felix-lang/felix/doc/tutorial/intro_coroutines_termination.rst

 If a fibre is waiting to read, but no other fibre ever writes to the channel it is waiting on, the fibres is said to be *starved*.
-If a fibre is waiting to write, but no other fibre ever reads to the channel it is waiting on, the fibres is said to be *blocked*.
+If a fibre is waiting to write, but no other fibre ever reads from the channel it is waiting on, the fibre is said to be *blocked*.

 With pthreads, this lockup is fatal and invariably a design fault.
 Not so with fibres!
 Recall our reader: